DSC-UTDallas/GCP-Series/NLP/Intro.md

 In today's workshop, we will go over the following concepts in GCP and GSuite:
 - [Setting Up a Google Cloud Project](https://www.youtube.com/watch?v=PNONlivvNtY)
 - Setting Up your Google Doc
-- Enabling the Natural Language API
+- Setting Up the Natural Language API
-- Getting an API Key
 - Calling the Natural Language API

 ## Let's get started then!!🤓